shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 - Version >= 1.0.0 ranks higher

-- # of owners: more is better.
+- Number of owners: more is better.
 Group counts as 1.
 Future improvement: count # of people in the github group

 ### Quality